-As natural hazards intensify, living expenses like energy, mortgages and insurance will get more expensive for climate vulnerable homes – that is, homes that are in high-risk areas and have not been built to mitigate those risks.
+As natural hazards intensify, living expenses like energy, mortgages and insurance will get more expensive for climate vulnerable homes — that is, homes located in high-risk areas and not built to mitigate the risks.

 One of the goals of the Adelaide Hills and Fleurieu Peninsula region is to remain liveable, affordable and resilient in the changing climate, by better managing climate risks.

 To help achieve this, the Where We Build What We Build project explored:

 - Where We Build — the exposure of the region's existing housing to flood, heat and bushfire risks.

 - What We Build — the sensitivity of the region's existing housing to those risks.

 - Climate-Ready Home — the ideal specification for a climate-ready home in the region.

 - Economic Analysis — the costs and benefits of building or retrofitting to climate-ready specifications, compared with existing housing stock and standards.

 The economic benefits of climate-ready homes outweigh the costs for both new builds and retrofits.
 Meanwhile, vulnerable housing leads to higher living costs and lower community resilience.